-*This is an hourly position with a maximum of 40 hours per week.
+*This is an hourly position, generally working 30-40 hours per week.
 It is classified as temporary/part-time and does not include state benefits.*

 The North Carolina Aquarium on Roanoke Island is located in Manteo, NC and is nine miles from the Atlantic coastline in Nags Head.
 The 61,000 square-foot facility is sited on 16 acres overlooking the Croatan Sound and houses over 1600 animals in its collection.
-Over 280,000 guests visit the aquarium each year to see the largest collection of sharks in North Carolina, learn about sea turtle conservation, participate in a variety of programs, enjoy the beauty of the area, and think about how special North Carolina’s waterways are.
+Over 280,000 guests visit the aquarium each year to see a variety of animals, learn about sea turtle conservation, participate in educational programs, enjoy the beauty of the area, and think about how special North Carolina’s waterways are.

-Weekend, evening and holiday work required.
-Occasional travel is required for Aquarium meetings.
+Weekend, evening, and holiday work required.
+Occasional travel is required for Aquarium programs.

 Must meet DNCR Fleet Safety Guidelines and have ability to obtain and maintain a valid driver's license.

-If selected for hire, prior to first day of work a background check will be completed.
+If selected for hire, a background check will be completed prior to first day of work.

 Minimum Education and Experience: